UAV-assisted Online Machine Learning over Multi-Tiered Networks: A Hierarchical Nested Personalized Federated Learning Approach: Data Processing Optimization for HN-PFL

 We solve $\bm{\mathcal{P}}$ in a distributed manner at each UAV swarm through sequentially applying the above approximations to obtain problem $\widetilde{\bm{\mathcal{P}}}_m$ at iteration $m$.
 In $\widetilde{\bm{\mathcal{P}}}_m$, each constraint is an inequality on posynomials, and the objective function is a sum of posynomials, admitting the GP format: where term $\widetilde{(a)}_m$ is obtained from term ${(a)}$ in problem $\mathcal{P}$ by: (i) decomposing ${(a)}$ into a sum of separable functions with respect to UAV swarm indexes; and then (ii) using the expressions in~\eqref{eq:delta_u_approx} and~\eqref{eq:D_j_approx} for iteration $m$ in $(a)$.
 Note that term $(b)$ defined in~\eqref{eq:f1_obj} is indexed by UAV swarm $u$, and the constraints of $\bm{\widetilde{\mathcal{P}}}$ are with respect to UAV swarm.

 The pseudocode of our resulting sequential approximation method is given in Algorithm~\ref{alg:cent}.
 The problem is solved at the beginning of each global aggregation interval $k'$ by the leader UAVs in each active swarm.
-The following proposition shows that the algorithm has the most desirable convergence properties for a non-convex solver: \begin{proposition} Algorithm~\ref{alg:cent} generates a sequence of improved feasible solutions for problem $\bm{\widetilde{\mathcal{P}}}_m$ that converge to a point $\bm{x}^\star$ satisfying the Karush-Kuhn-Tucker (KKT) conditions of $\bm{\mathcal{P}}$. \end{proposition} \begin{skproof} The proof uses the fact that the algorithm iteratively solves an \textit{inner approximation} for problem~$\bm{\mathcal{P}}$, where sufficient conditions for convergence to KKT solutions expressed in~\cite{GeneralInnerApp} are satisfied.
-Details are in Appendix~\ref{app:optOpt}. \end{skproof}
+The following proposition shows that the algorithm has the most desirable convergence properties for a non-convex solver: \begin{proposition} Algorithm~\ref{alg:cent} generates a sequence of improved feasible solutions for problem $\bm{\widetilde{\mathcal{P}}}_m$ that converge to a point $\bm{x}^\star$ satisfying the Karush-Kuhn-Tucker (KKT) conditions of $\bm{\mathcal{P}}$. \end{proposition} \begin{proof} See Appendix~\ref{app:optOpt}. \end{proof}